 If the Sheepadoodle gets wet, either at the park or in the bath, it is so important to ensure that he is rinsed and dried thoroughly, and soapy dampness will become very itchy and sore, and can become moldy.
 Whilst it is not necessary, many Sheepadoodle owners prefer to take their pooch to a professional groomer, as it is a mammoth task which requires a lot of commitment.

 The average starting price of the Sheepadoodle puppy is $1,400, and it can reach up to $2,800.
 Typically, there will be 5 puppies in a Sheepadoodle litter, and they will mature between 18 and 24 months, so you have up to 2 years of puppy fun to enjoy with him.

 This is an important process, and one that requires time and patience.
 Finding the perfect breeder is the first step, and one that will set out the path for you and the Sheepadoodle’s journey together.
 The best way to start is to search online for Sheepadoodle breeders, and there you can compile a list of reputable and ethical breeders, just be sure to read reviews and do your research first.
-Once you have found a few, begin by calling them and meet them, and get a feel for them and their business.
-Follow your gut, and if anything feels wrong then walk away!

 Another great way is to join Sheepadoodle groups on social media platforms, as this is where Sheepadoodle fans and lovers congregate online, and you can ask for recommendations and thoughts of those who might be more in the know.
 Just be aware that puppy mill breeders will also operate here, so be sure to still complete your own research.

 If you would like to guarantee yourself certain traits, such as the typical Sheepadoodle that we have outlined here, then talk to breeders who breed second generation puppies.
-While these breeders can be harder to find, it’s oftentimes worth the time it takes to research it.
+While these breeders can be harder to find, it’s oftentimes worth the time it takes to research them.

 Rescue & Shelters